🧡 Skip to main content🔍 Skip to search

 Spaces & quotes

-Now, whenever, a file name or path contains space characters, it is necessary to use double quotes to delimit file names (as well as command line parameters when they contain space characters).
+Now, whenever a filename or path contains space characters, it is necessary to use double quotes to delimit filenames (as well as command line parameters when they contain space characters).
 The use of quotes is optional in cases when no space characters are involved.

 Run CMD Command & long file name usage